 - Other instruction services that are designed to assist immigrant children and youth to achieve in elementary and secondary schools in the United States, such as programs of introduction to the educational system and civics education; and

 - Activities, coordinated with community-based organizations, institutions of higher education, private sector entities, or other entities with expertise in working with immigrants, to assist parents of immigrant children and youth by offering comprehensive community services.
-(20 USC §3115(e); PL 107-110 §3115(e))
+(20 United States Code §3115(e); Public Law 107-110 §3115(e))

 - LEAs are authorized to assess costs for administration of the Title III Immigrant Education Student Subgrant Program, which include the assessment of indirect costs up to the approved indirect cost rate.
-A list of California’s approved indirect cost rates is available on the CDE Indirect Cost Rates (ICR) Web page.
+A list of California’s approved indirect cost rates is available on the California Department of Education Indirect Cost Rates Web page.

-- The LEA is authorized to assess costs for administration that are necessary and reasonable for proper and efficient performance and administration of Federal awards (Appendix A subsection C.1(a) and C.2(a) of 2 CFR part 225, Cost Principles for State, Local, and Indian Tribal Governments [OMB Circular A–87, Revised]).
+- The LEA is authorized to assess costs for administration that are necessary and reasonable for proper and efficient performance and administration of Federal awards (Appendix A subsection C.1(a) and C.2(a) of 2 Code of Federal Regulations part 225, Cost Principles for State, Local, and Indian Tribal Governments [Office of Management and Budget Circular A–87, Revised]).